**PixelCNC v1.69b - User Guide**

 ### Canvas Layers ###

-Displayed at the bottom of the Project Canvas panel on the left side of the interface is a scrollable list of the layers that make up the canvas content.
+Displayed at the bottom of the Project Canvas panel on the left side of the interface is a list of the canvas layers that make up the contents of the project's canvas that toolpaths will generate from.
 Shown on the left side of each layer listed is an icon indicating the layer's type.

 A layer can be selected from the layers list or by left-clicking the layer in the 3D view.
 Only one layer can be selected at a time for editing its contents and modifying its properties.
 Right-clicking within the 3D view will deselect the currently selected layer as will clicking "Done" on the right-side of the program interface under the layer's properties.